 - Property accounting services, from managing rental payments to municipal account payments

-- Lease preparation with accredited legal counsel
+- Written lease preparation with accredited legal counsel and advice

 - Maintenance and emergency repairs, ideally around the clock

-- Tenant eviction
+- Tenant eviction and documenting eviction reports

 Manipulative individuals or those with a track record of lousy leasing habits tend to stay clear of properties with an explicit management company relationship.
 Since these companies offer an extra layer of procedural and legal protection, it is much less likely that a bad tenant can get away with noncompliance.